The Reserve Bank and Reform of the Currency: 1960–1988

 The $50 and $100 notes were the first higher-denomination notes on issue for many years.

-The front of this $50 note, designed by Gordon Andrews, depicted laboratory research and academic life with a portrait of Sir Howard Florey.
+The front of this $50 note, designed by Gordon Andrews, depicted laboratory research and academic life with a portrait of Lord Howard Walter Florey.

 The back of the $50 note symbolised research into the environment and outer space with a portrait of Sir Ian Clunies Ross.

 Sir Ian Clunies Ross (1899–1959), a veterinary scientist, is best remembered for his work on parasites affecting livestock and his leading role in the CSIRO.
 An outstanding public speaker, he sought to bring scientific discoveries to wider public attention.

 The ‘discovery’ theme underpinned designs by Harry Williamson for the $100 note.